D.C. appeals court hands favorable ruling to EWA fintech EarnIn

 Already this year, New York State has introduced a bill that would deem EWA a loan, and Maine is considering legislation that would create a distinct legal category for EWA, separating it from the state's general credit laws.
 Congress is also considering national legislation that would prevent EWA from being classified as a loan and preempt any states from designating it as such.

-The appellate court's decision is one of the first to end pending litigation against an EWA provider, and sets a key precedent that Racine hopes other courts will follow.
+The lower court's decision to defer to lawmakers is one that Racine hopes other courts will follow.
 New York State Attorney General Lettitia James has also brought suit against DailyPay and MoneyLion for allegedly charging usurious interest rates.

 "What we would urge those states and other bodies to do is, where you have your legislators or regulators who are looking at the policy implications of these new products, allow them to legislate and regulate before filing suit," Racine said.